Travelling with your bike

 Reserve your bike space at the station

-You can also reserve a spot onboard for your bike at Travel Centres and stations, right up to the time of departure.
+You can also reserve a spot onboard for your bike at our station travel centres, check the opening times here.
 Spaces are limited though, so book as early as possible.

 National Rail information about travelling with your bike can be found here.